seanslma/maki/Python/API/Response.md

 To prevent browser show large amount of data
 - set `Content-Disposition` header to Response using the `attachment` parameter and passing a filename

+**Performance**
+- parquet (Response) is 2x faster than json (Response)
-json is 2x (5MB, 1x 50MB) faster than parquet and 8x faster than csv.
-Why csv is slow - not compressed?
+- json (Response) is 2x (5MB, 1x 50MB) faster than parquet (StreamingResponse), will return bytes
+- json is 8x faster than csv.
+Why csv is slow - not well compressed compared to json and require more time to parse?
 ```
 import io
 import requests